shipwright-io/build/docs/proposals/build-execution-using-build-run.md

 # Build execution using the BuildRun API

+**Build Enhancement Proposals have been moved into the Shipwright [Community](https://github.com/shipwright-io/community) repository.
+This document holds an obsolete Enhancement Proposal, please refer to the up-to-date [SHIP](https://github.com/shipwright-io/community/blob/main/ships/0002-build-execution-using-build-run.md) for more information.**

 ## About

 A `BuildRun` is an immutable CR/object that represents a single execution of the `Build`.